 Parks & Public Spaces

 Lakeview is home to some of Chicago's best parks and public spaces.
-Special Service Area (SSA) 27 creates and maintains several unique spaces throughout the neighborhood to provide pedestrians with a place to linger and enjoy free public programming while making Lakeview a more vibrant community for residents and visitors alike.
+Special Service Area (SSA) 27 and Friends of Lakeview creates and maintains several unique spaces throughout the neighborhood to provide pedestrians with a place to linger and enjoy free public programming while making Lakeview a more vibrant community for residents and visitors alike.